-Strategic Investment Board Ltd has reviewed the revised accounting standards and new (or amendments to) interpretations contained within the Government Financial Reporting Manual (FReM) 2021-22.
+Strategic Investment Board Ltd has reviewed the revised accounting standards and new (or amendments to) interpretations contained within the Government Financial Reporting Manual (FReM) 2022-23.

 The IASB issued new and amended standards (IFRS 10, IFRS 11, IFRS 12) that affect the consolidation and reporting of subsidiaries, associates and joint ventures.
-These standards are effective with EU adoption from 1 January 2014.
+These standards are effective with European Union (EU) adoption from 1 January 2014.
 Accounting boundary IFRS' are currently adapted in the FReM so that the Westminster departmental accounting boundary is based on the UK Office for National Statistics (ONS) control criteria, as designated by Treasury.
 A similar review in Northern Ireland, which will bring Northern Ireland departments under the same adaptation, has been carried out and the resulting recommendations were agreed by the Executive in December 2016.
-With effect from 2022-23, the accounting boundary for departments will change and there will also be an impact on departments around the disclosure requirement under IFRS 12.
+Effective from 2022-23, the accounting boundary for departments has changed, impacting on departments around the disclosure requirement under IFRS 12.
 Strategic Investment Board Ltd applies IFRS in full.